pratapaadi/hackoverflowresumebuilder/README.md

-Awesome Builder
+AWESOME RESUME BUILDER

-It is a free to use and simple resume builder
+It is a free to use and simple resume builder.
 A user needs to sign in to desgign their own resume.
 User can choose from multiple templates
 User can add and edit information easily